 The South Carolina Junior Golf Association Tour (SCJGA) offers different levels of playing opportunity.
 They have a One Day Series aimed at the junior golfer new to tournament play and a 12 Major Championship played over the whole year for the highly competitive advanced junior golfer.

 The Sneds Tour is Tennessee's premier junior golf tour and is very extensive and well run.
 It is run in partnership with Brandt Snedeker's foundation (hence the name), who hails from Tennessee.
 The tour is managed and promoted by the Tennessee Golf Foundation with assistance from the Tennessee PGA and Tennessee Golf Association.
-In summer 2018 they put on 135 events with over 6,000 rounds played.
+They typically put on over 130 events with over 6,000 rounds played per season.
 An objective of the tour is to provide junior golfers of all levels the opportunity to play competitive golf, in a positive and fun environment, at an affordable price.

 The tour has various levels of golf tournaments based on age and skill level and does a great job of encouraging youth golfers.
 All in there are 8 different levels and various age groups within most levels, ranging from a 4-7 year old division, beginner par 3 division for 8-11, intermediate division and advanced/expert level divisions.
 Tournaments include local and regional tournaments culminating in season ending championships for each division level.